 Using Data Sources in Queries

-This section describes the XML and relational sources and how they are represented the XML data model.
 In XQuery, data sources and query results are both represented using an XML data model.
-Physical inputs such as XML text files, DOM trees, or relational databases are mapped into the XML data model when they are queried.
+Physical inputs such as XML text files, DOM trees, and relational databases are mapped into the XML data model when they are queried.
 In the case of relational databases, the mapping is logical, and relational data is not materialized as XML.
-The mappings are documented in this section.
+These mappings are documented in this section.

 XML Data Sources